 Wind-proof jet lighters are very easy to use to get a fire started, however the fuel will run out much faster than a ferro rod would wear out.
 A couple of wind proof lighters take up very little room in a bug out bag and are a really quick and easy way to get a flame to start a fire.

 This double jet wind-proof lighter has adjustable twin jet flames, which will light even in strong winds, making it easy to get some tinder burning.
 It is also refillable, so if you have some spare lighter fuel you can use it many times.

 Extend the life of your lighter by keeping a small can of lighter fuel in your fire starting kit.
 No matter how much fuel you have, it won’t last forever, which is why I usually use my fire steel to light fires with the matches and lighter as a back up.

 Focus sunlight to create a focussed hot spot on some tinder with a Fresnel lens to make it start smouldering.
 This method will not produce a flame, but instead a smouldering ember which can be blown into a flame in some tinder.

 This pack of Fresnel lenses contains 20 credit card sized Fresnel lenses.
 The small size makes them easy to include when making your fire starting kit.

 A tinder box is a small, metal tin that can be used not only to store char cloth and charred punk wood, but also to make them both by heating the closed tin containing cloth or punk wood over a fire.
 It needs to have a small hole in it to allow the smoke to escape when making char cloth.

-I use this small metal tin with a hinged lid as my tinder box, with a small hole made in the lid to allow the smoke to escape.
+I use a small metal tin with a hinged lid as my tinder box, with a small hole made in the lid to allow the smoke to escape.
 The lid is tight fitting, however because of the hole in the lid and the possibility of leaks around the hinges, I also store it in a resealable plastic bag in my fire starting kit to ensure that the contents remain really dry.